Need Help? Call Now

 Someone gave me this story.

-My friend, every abuse you ever hurled (whether it’s verbal, physical, or sexual), you are hurting Jesus.
+My friend, every abuse you ever hurled, whether it’s verbal, physical, or sexual, you’re hurting Jesus.
 You mistreat your wife, you are hurting Jesus.
 You can sling those arrows.
-You can take those darts, but it’s Jesus whom you are hurting, and it is the same Jesus who invites the abuser and the abused to come, and says, “Let me take your shame away, let me take your sin away.
-Let’s shine light on this situation so that there can be healing.”
+You can take [and throw] those darts, but it’s Jesus whom you are hurting, and it is the same Jesus who invites the abuser and the abused to come, and says, “Let me take your shame away, let me take your sin away.
+Let’s shine light on this situation so there can be healing.”
 See, that’s why we do sing (don’t we?)
-“Hallelujah, what a savior.”
+“Hallelujah, what a Savior.”

 Would you pray now with me please?

-Our Father, I ask in the name of Jesus that You might grant to your people the freedom to seek out prayer, and that we all might humble ourselves and know that we need the prayer of others.
-We need the acknowledgement that we need You.
-For those who have never trusted Christ, may they do that.
-For others we ask for them as well.
-In Jesus’ name we pray.
-Amen.
+Our Father, I ask in the name of Jesus that you might grant to your people the freedom to seek out prayer, and that we all might humble ourselves and know that we need the prayer of others.
+We acknowledge that we need you.
+For those who’ve never trusted Christ, may they do that.
+In Jesus’ name we pray, Amen.

 Tell us why you valued this sermon.